PhamNgThuyTrang/sd5046_aws_infrastructure/terraform/networks/README.md

 **URL**: https://console.aws.amazon.com/vpc/

 **Check:**
-- VPCs: Should see `nashtech-devops-network-dev`
+- VPCs: Should see `sd5046-aws-infrastructure-network-dev`
 - Subnets: Should see 6 subnets (3 public, 3 private)
 - Internet Gateways: 1 attached to VPC
 - NAT Gateways: 1 in public subnet